anoma/juvix-docs/docs/tutorials/essential.juvix.md

   };
 ```

-To use the polymorphic equality operator `==`, a type must have an instance of the `Eq` trait.
-It is quite tedious to manually implement instances of `Eq` for each user-defined type.
-Fortunately, an `Eq` instance may be derived automatically if there already exist `Eq` instances for the types of all record fields / constructor arguments.
+To use the polymorphic equality operator `==`, a type must have an instance of
+the `Eq` trait.
+It is quite tedious to manually implement instances of `Eq` for
+each user-defined type.
+Fortunately, an `Eq` instance may be derived
+automatically if `Eq` instances already exist for the types of all record fields
+or constructor arguments.

 ```
 deriving instance